abinit/abinit/doc/tutorial/compilation.md

     The **&&** syntax is used to chain commands together, such that the next command is executed if and only if the preceding command exited without errors (or, more accurately, exits with a return code of 0).
+    We wil use this trick a lot in the other examples to save lines in the terminal so that one can also easily cut and paste the examples.

 Now create the `src` subdirectory inside $HOME/local with: